mostafasadeghi97/Object-detection/README.md

 # Object Detection Using Tensorflow

-A Compelte Notebook for training a custom object detection model using various Pre-trained models
+A Complete Notebook for training a custom object detection model using various Pre-trained models